MingshuoXu/Small-Target-Motion-Detectors/Readme.md

 # Small-Target-Motion-Detectors (STMD version 2.0)

 ## Overview:
 STMD is a comprehensive package designed for detecting small target motion in various environments.

 It provides a range of functionalities and tools to facilitate the detection and tracking of small targets in both images and videos.

 The package is structured to accommodate different programming languages, including MATLAB, C++, and Python, with plans for future support for Webots.

-C++ and Python code will continue to synchronize.
+C++ code will continue to synchronize.
+Update log can be found in [update-main.md](./update-main.md)

 ## Features:
 1. Offers advanced algorithms and models for small target motion detection.